IWTC Corry Station Graduates First All Coast Guard Tactical Cryptologic Team

+By Cryptologic Technician (Collection) 1st Class Antonio J. Guidry, Information Warfare Training Command Corry Station

-201027-N-N0484-0001 PENSACOLA, Fla.
-(October 27, 2020) Information Warfare Training Command (IWTC) Corry Station graduated its first ever all United States Coast Guard (USCG) Cryptologic Technicians (Collection) (CTR) Communication Signals Collection Course class.
-(U.S. Navy photo Cryptologic Technician (Collection) 1st Class Antonio J. Guidry/Released)
+PENSACOLA, Fla. -- Information Warfare Training Command (IWTC) Corry Station graduated its first ever all United States Coast Guard (USCG) Cryptologic Technicians (Collection) (CTR) Communication Signals Collection Course class, Oct.
+27.

+“This all Coast Guard 460 class is a first for Corry Station,” said Lt.
+Shaun Stirrat, department head at IWTC Corry Station.
+“It is a positive milestone in joint-service cooperation and cryptologic warfare.
+What makes this class even more special is the lead instructor was also a Coast Guardsman, Chief Intelligence Specialist Richard Reyes.”

+The CTR “A” School 1460 course was established in January 2020, and it’s the predecessor of Communication Signals Collection and Processing Course.
+It focuses on providing E1-E6 service cryptologic element personnel of the Army, Navy, and Coast Guard the knowledge and skills necessary to function as a communications signals collection operator with little supervision.
+Specifically, in the areas of signals collection, reporting formats and for matriculation into more advance courses.

 |Date Taken: